raganwald-deprecated/homoiconic/2008-10-27/unfold.markdown

 	end

 The little idea here is that you don't have to write a loop of some sort climbing the class tree and accumulating an array of classes that respond to `#foo` as you go.
-This expresses teh same idea in terms of operations on a collection.
+This expresses the same idea in terms of operations on a collection.

 **Git it**